 What will happen if you contact me?

-If you email me asking for help with an issue related to adult social care and/or mental capacity law, I will do one of three things:
+If you email me asking for help with an issue related to adult social care and/or mental capacity law, I will do one of two things:

-In many cases there are good local services which can support you in getting the services you need.
-As I can’t take on all cases myself, I offer a free referral service.
+Sometimes there are good local services which can support you in getting the services you need.
+As I can’t take on cases myself, I offer a free referral service.
 This means that, if I think you can get support from someone else I will suggest the best place to get that support.
 I may also be able to provide a small amount of general information about the law on adult social care or mental capacity.

 (2) Explain why what you are hoping for is impossible or very unlikely